Max Homa: Biography, Career, Net Worth, Family, Top Stories for the PGA Tour Standout

 Max Homa majors performances

-Max Homa has made 14 major championship appearances throughout his career but has missed the cut in eight of them and has yet to crack the top 10.
-His best finish was a tie for 13th at the 2022 PGA Championship at Southern Hills.
+Max Homa has made 15 major championship appearances throughout his career but has missed the cut in eight of them and didn’t crack the top 10 until his 15th appearance.
+He finally broke through at the Open Championship in 2023, tying Matthew Jordan and Tommy Fleetwood for 10th place at Royal Liverpool.

 Max Homa Masters performances